Hiking in Torres del Paine National Park is one of the absolute highlights of a visit to Patagonia – I should know, I’ve done it twice!

 Reservations with Las Torres and Vertice Patagonia

 You will need to book your campsites in Torres del Paine in advance.
-In August 2022, many of the campsites and refugios were fully booked for December through February 2023, which just shows how far in advance it gets booked up.
+For example, in August 2022, many of the campsites and refugios were fully booked for December through February 2023, which just shows how far in advance it gets booked up.

 Before you start panicking, what happens each year is that reservations free up again in September/October, probably due to the fact that tour agencies in Puerto Natales make mass reservations for the high season, and then cancel them when they don’t fill the bookings.